Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AYou'll see that we are down to 11 because paddles can't join us today because he's holidaying in Scotland.

-Speaker AI'm delighted to introduce our new crewmate.
+Speaker ASo in mitigation, I'm delighted to introduce our new crewmate, Muff.

-Speaker AColin's joining us as our latest crewmate.
+Speaker ASo Colin is joining us as our latest crewmate.

 Speaker AHe doesn't necessarily know all the words to the songs yet, but.

-Speaker ASo we are going to start off today's events because we're waiting for all the other crews to arrive, but we're just going to have a quick verse of South Australia with Nobby D.
+Speaker ASo we are going to start off today' events because we're waiting for all the other crews to arrive and we're just going to have a quick first of South Australia with Nobby Darling in South Australia I was born give away all the way South Australia.

-Speaker AAs I walked out one morning Fair evil way all the way there I met Miss Nancy Blair Went back to South Australia oh, The year was 1778 I know was his Sherwood now When a letter of moth came from the kings of his coming as they arrived at the same time I was going through Seek for American gold we find no guns, shed no tears I'm a broken man on a habitat the last of Barrett's privacy well, Elsie Barrett riding town how his I was his sheriff now but when he broke that all fisherman who would make for Italy and no fruit I can them all sailors ran tamper roar on the solid seas until we strike soundings in the channel of England from the earth to say it's 35 she's around the brick with creaking in us all and wag her oak bar oak will heave her windward Fall and crack hey.
+Speaker AGames give away all the way you're in missing we're bound to South Australia and fair evil way all the way there I met Miss Nancy Blair with B Australia oh, the year was 1778 I wish I was in Sherwood now When a letter of mock came from the king's coming as they lied there to say black and them all I was told in cruise sea for American gold We find no guns, shed no tears Now a broken man on the Halifax in the last of Barrett's private is well Elson Barrett riding town how his hand was he sheriff now but when he brave men all fishermen who would make for Italy and no fruit outdoors all things she's around the brick with creaking in us all and quack her over will he her wing with fall and crack, hey.

-Speaker AI think ports of Bristol shanty cre raised so far, I think 44,000 towards this charity.
+Speaker AI think ports of Bristol shanty crew have raised so far, I think 44,000 towards this charity.

 Speaker ASo fair play.